Ashwinnbr007/pdf_resize_app/readme.md

 ## About

-The app is a full stack web application hosted on aws ec2 instance as a docker container.
+The app is a full stack web application hosted on aws ec2 instance.

 The app is meant to resize a pdf and split into multiple pages when the height of a pdf page is greater than 3480pixels.